rey282/Cipher-PvP-Backend/README.md

-# Cipher PvP — Backend System Authority
+# Cipher PvP — Backend System

-This repository contains the **Cipher PvP backend**, the authoritative system responsible for authentication, data persistence, rule enforcement, draft lifecycle management, and administrative safety across the Cipher competitive PvP ecosystem.
+This repository contains the **Cipher PvP backend**, which acts as the central authority for authentication, data storage, rule enforcement, drafts, and administrative operations across the Cipher PvP ecosystem.

-Unlike the frontend, the backend is a **stateful, authoritative service**.
+The backend is a **stateful service** and the **single source of truth** for the system.
-All critical logic, validation, and enforcement occur here.
+All validation, enforcement, and persistence happen here.

 ---

 ## System Context

 Cipher PvP is a multi-service system composed of:

-1. **Frontend** — UI, visualization, user interaction
+1. **Frontend** — UI, data presentation, and user interaction
-2. **Backend (this repo)** — Authentication, data persistence, rule enforcement, drafts, and administrative safety
+2. **Backend (this repo)** — Authentication, persistence, rules, drafts, and admin controls
-3. **Discord Bot** — Match ingestion, ELO processing, historical data creation
+3. **Discord Bot** — Match ingestion, ELO updates, and historical data creation

 This repository represents the **system authority layer**.